brendengerber/personal-budget/README.md

 * Description: Adds a new purchase to the database, assigns it a unique v4 UUID, and updates the budget of the corresponding envelope by subtracting the purchase amount
 * Path: `/api/purchases/`
 * Method: `POST`
-* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx number}`
+* Payload: JSON object `{"envelope_id": v4 UUID string, "date": YYYY-MM-DD string, "description": string, "amount": xxxx.xx string}`
 * Response: JSON object containing an array with the purchase along with it's newly assigned v4 UUID, and the corresponding envelope along with it's updated budget

 ### Endpoint: Delete Purchase By Id